 You just want to make sure that your daughter begins wearing one before they fully develop.
 This will help prepare them (or “train” them, if you will) for a more supportive and structured bra — and get them comfortable with the idea of wearing one every day.

-The reality is: Some girls will be super eager; others will be reticent or embarrassed.
+The reality is that some girls will be super eager; others will be reticent or embarrassed.
 Approach this conversation with empathy and honesty.
 If your child does not want to wear one, do not push it yet and give it time.
-Just keep communicating — the training-bra talk should be one slice of a larger message about the changes that will soon occur both physically and emotionally.
+Just keep communicating — the training bra talk should be one slice of a larger message about the changes that will soon occur both physically and emotionally.

 Tips for shopping for a training bra